jekyll/jekyll/docs/_posts/2018-03-14-development-update.md

 - Dropping Pygments as a dependency.
 We're already defaulting to Rouge, and this removes the implicit Python dependency. (finally!)
 - Making the `link` tag use relative URLs.
 This is a big breaking change, but it's the cleaner solution.

-We're open to more ideas!
+We're open to more ideas, though.
 If the development cost isn't too high, or if someone volunteers to take care of the implementation, it's likely that your suggestion might make it into Jekyll 4.0.
 Head over to this [issue] for more details.
 Some interesting topics might be improving Internationalization support in Jekyll, creating convenience Liquid tags, et cetera.

 That being said, the development period of version 4.0 begins _now_.
 This means a couple of things: